mathiasklein/cdf-workshop/README.md

 1. Enable the Test Session before configuring the services.

-    * Select Flow Options > Test Session.
+    * Select **Flow Options > Test Session**.
 Use the latest NiFi version (default).
-    * Click Start Test Session.
-Test session status changes to Initializing Test Session…
+    * Click the **Start** button to start a test session.
+The test session status changes to **Initializing Test Session**.
     * Wait for the status to change to Active Test Session.

     <img src="images/3_2_test_session.png" alt="image" style="width:500px;height:auto;">

-    You are not yet at the point of testing the flow, but enabling a test session forces the Default Nifi SSL Context Service controller service to be created, which you will need in the next steps.
+    You are not yet at the point of testing the flow, but enabling a test session forces the **Default Nifi SSL Context Service** controller service to be created, which you will need in the next steps.

     <img src="images/3_3_cs_ssl.png" alt="image" style="width:800px;height:auto;">

-2. Click Flow Options > Services
+2. Click **Flow Options > Services**

     **Note**: Make sure you have a test session running to run your flow.